Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 roofkey Roofing Guidelines

-We perform roof inspections to determine if the Roofing Materials and Accessories are installed in a workmanship like manner following generally accepted roofing standards that not only meet the local City/County’s current IBC and IRC Building Codes and their Amendments but also meets the 2009 IBC and IRC Building Codes as well as both the current and legacy reports from ICC Evaluation Services, Roofing Manufacturer’s Association Installation Manuals and Specifications, whichever is more restrictive.
-See below for more information.
+We perform Roof Covering and/or above the roof slopes Exterior Wall Covering Inspections to determine if the roof covering and/or exterior wall covering materials and accessories are installed in a workmanship like manner following generally accepted roof covering and/or exterior wall covering standards that not only meet the local Citys/Countys current IBC and IRC Building Codes and their amendments but also the 2012 IBC and IRC Building Codes as well as current ICC Evaluation Services Reports, Roof Covering and/or Exterior Wall Covering Manufacturers Association Installation Manuals, and Manufacturers Specifications, whichever is more restrictive.

 Building Codes and Manufacturer’s specifications can sometimes be conflicting and can vary from one area to another.
 See Building Code Conflicts web page.